FabioMGiacomini/Recipes_App/README.md

 ## Description

 <p>You can do any CRUD (create, read, update, delete) operation.
-The app follows the MVC schema to have a cleaner vision of everything.</p>
+The app follows the MVC schema to have a cleaner structure</p>

 ## How to start